dwrobel/flatcam/README.md

 4.12.2019

 - made sure that if an older preferences file is detected then there are no errors and only the parameters that are currently active are loaded; the factory defaults file is deleted and recreated in the new format
+- in Preferences added a new button: 'Close' to close the Preferences window without saving

 3.12.2019